withtreesap/treesap/packages/terminal/README.md

 Web-based terminal interface for remote sandboxes using node-pty, WebSockets, and xterm.js.

+> ⚠️ **Warning**: This package is experimental and exposes a terminal to the local network.
+Anyone on your network can execute commands on your machine.
+No authentication is included.
+Proceed with caution.

 ## Features

 - 🖥️ **Full PTY Support**: Real terminal emulation using node-pty